Gene Discovery and Engineering Resistance (GDER)

 - Develop effective FHB resistance and/or reduced DON accumulation through transgenic strategies.

-- Develop improved methods for the generation of transgenic wheat and/or barley.
+- Incorporate new technologies for the generation of transgenic wheat and/or barley.

 |Summary of Funding*|